Kkkbansal/KDSH_2025/README.md

+**#Automated Framework for Research Paper**

+ Publishability Assessment and Conference
+ Selection
-Worked on a  innovative automated framework that addresses two critical challenges in academic publishing: assessing paper publishabil ity and recommending appropriate conferences.
+Worked on a  innovative automated framework that addresses two critical challenges in academic publishing: assessing paper publishability and recommending appropriate conferences.
 Using a combination of ad vanced natural language processing techniques, including SciBERT, LDA topic modeling, and neural networks, The framework processes research pa pers through a multi-stage pipeline, leveraging both semantic understanding